 Also, you get a lot of high paying foreign clients if you are a good IP lawyer.
 A lot of work is related to global enforcement of IP apart from local work.

 Also, IP law is pretty similar across the world.
 Most major economies today comply with the TRIPS agreement, which is an acronym for Trade-Related Aspects of Intellectual Property Rights.
 As a result of this, IP laws vary only in a minor way in different jurisdictions.

 This gives IP lawyers a big advantage when it comes to creating an international practice, or even migrating to other jurisdictions including developing countries like the USA, Canada, or Australia that are rather migration friendly.

 Many lawyers from developing countries have managed to get into international academia after studying IP law thanks to the cross-border relevance and similarity of IP laws.
 If you want to teach abroad after studying law in India, IP law specialization should be one of your top picks, apart from subjects like competition law and international trade.

 IP law pays well

 IP is a very well paid area of work because of the specialized nature of work, the criticality of performance, and rich corporate clients.
 Indian IP practice prospered after globalization as hordes of international MNCs landed in India to do business thanks to the opened markets.

-As the global importance of India as a fast-growing market for consumer goods, technology, media, automobiles, and luxury items continue to grow, IP law practice in India will thrive.
+As the global importance of countries in Asia and Africa as a fast-growing market for consumer goods, technology, media, automobiles, and luxury items continue to grow, IP law practice will thrive.

 As law firms continue to compete for talent, salary in IP law practice will remain strong.